HyperSprite/google-drive-source/readme.md

  * localFolder: Required - sub-folder of outputRoot.
 Minimum entry is "/"
  * folderId: Required - Google Drive folder id from folders URL that was shared with the service account email
  * docType: defaults to "md" downloads Google docs as text and adds ".md" file extension, other options are:
-  * "csv download the first page of a Google sheet as csv
+  * "csv" download the first page of a Google sheet as csv
-  * "drawingImg: download Google drawings as png
+  * "drawingImg": download Google drawings as png
-  * "drawingSvg: download Google drawings as svg
+  * "drawingSvg": download Google drawings as svg
   * "html" download a Google doc as html
+  * "js" download a Google doc as text and save with `.js` extension
+  * "json" download a Google doc as text and save with `.json` extension
   * "media" download images and video
   *  "text" download Google doc as txt
  * defaultSize: number of files to download in folder, defaults to 100